TerenceChew/Data-Analytics/Case Study 1/Cylistic _Bike.md

 Analyst: Terence
 Date: 28.12.21
 Client: Cylistic

-Synopsis
+<h3> Synopsis </h3>
 ---
-This project is
+This is a capstone project from the Google Data Analytics course from Coursera.
+Characters in this project are fictional.

+Scenario
+---

 1: Data Obtainment